NikolaiT/incolumitas/content/pages/scrapeulous.md

 2. Market intelligence research
 3. Many other scenarios

-You will receive the scraping results as either json or csv files.
+You will receive the scraping results as either JSON or CSV files.
 If you use the API, you will receive results immediately.

 By using this service, you are able to quickly scrape thousands of keywords and make use of the SERP data to analyze trends and make important business decisions.